 The Board has approved the Company's Value Statement and has empowered the senior executive team to instil those values across the Company.
-This includes ensuring that all employees receive appropriate training on the values and senior executives continually reference and reinforce those values in their interactions with staff.
+This includes ensuring that all employees receive appropriate training on the values and all managers and leaders across the business continually reference and reinforce those values in their interactions with staff.